 Stellar Husbandry - Text by Dave Criswell, in Anders Sandberg's Transhuman Terminology A type of stellar engineering which involves controlling the evolution and properties of stars, especially to stabilize them, prolong their lifetimes, manipulate the stellar wind, lift off useful material or create new stars.
 Typical methods include star lifting or mixing the stellar core with envelope material to make hydrogen burning last longer.

-Swarm - Text by M. Alan Kazlev Massive numbers of nanobots acting in concert for different purposes, or a mass of interplanetary-capable nanite goo, or a biological organism or alive in which millions of individuals move and act as one.
+Swarm (nanotech or biology) - Text by M. Alan Kazlev Massive numbers of nanobots acting in concert for different purposes, or a mass of interplanetary-capable nanite goo, or a biological organism or alive in which millions of individuals move and act as one.

 Xanware - Text by M. Alan Kazlev Firmware standard distributed by the Xan Polity (TRHN).
 Not to be confused with xunware.